Google is pretty blind to punctuation. And believe it or not, that’s a good thing.

-But you can’t just throw your keywords in there willy nilly.
+But you can’t just throw your keywords in there everywhere.
 You’ll end up with something like this:

-Are you looking for a western Caribbean cruise?
-Since 1990, we’ve offered the world’s lowest prices on western Caribbean cruises.
-Use our search tool to scan a list of western Caribbean cruises for discounts and last-minute markdowns.
+Looking for a western Caribbean cruise?
+We’ve been offering the world’s lowest prices on western Caribbean cruises since 2000.
+Search for a list of western Caribbean cruises for the latest deals.

 I’m sure you can guess their keyword phrase.
-To write copy that sounds natural (and less annoying), use punctuation and formatting with your keywords instead.
+To write copy that sounds natural (and less annoying), use keywords more sparingly and use punctuation and formatting to help “disguise” them a bit.